-While people that experience constipation has slower transit time.
-This happens in spite of adequate and even high fiber intake.
+While people that experience constipation has a slower transit time.
+This happens despite adequate and even high fiber intake.
 Suggesting that constipation has other causes than an absence of fiber.

 I do not want to recommend that folks shouldn’t attempt to hit a minimum.
 The recommendation is 25 for ladies and 35 for men.